 39. With a depth of 144 meters and an area as big as the Grand Canyon, Þingvallavatn Lake is the largest and deepest lake in Iceland.
 It lies in the divergent rift zone of Þingvellir and people could actually go diving and snorkeling in it.

 40. The Icelandic alphabet has a lot of vowels: a, á, e, é, i, í, o, ó, u, ú, y, ý, æ and ö.
 The letters c, q, w and z are not included in the alphabet.

-41. It is normal and safe for mothers to leave their babies outside while napping in their strollers or carriages.
-You would often find these little ones right outside cafes, restaurants and groceries, or in balconies or backyards with their parents nearby.
+41. Another one of those interesting things about Iceland is that over there, it's normal and safe for mothers to leave their babies outside while napping in their strollers or carriages.
+You would often find these little ones right outside cafes, restaurants, and groceries, or in balconies or backyards with their parents nearby.
 Thanks to a very low, virtually zero crime rate in Iceland.

 42. Icelanders love swimming in outdoor hot springs; however, you have to be naked once you step in the shower.
 You cannot wear a swimsuit while bathing.
 Also, most showers don’t have doors or curtains but males and females have separate locker rooms.

 43. Surtsey Island, another UNESCO World Heritage Site, was formed between 1963 to 1967 making it one of the youngest islands in the world.